-Remote Management: nt allows you to make changes to your Router's settings from this function, MAKE SURE YOU HAVE SET THE Any IP address can remotely manage the router.
+Remote Management: ADVANCED FEATURE!
+Remote management allows you to make changes to your Router's settings from anywhere on the Internet.
+Before you enable this function, MAKE SURE YOU HAVE SET THE ADMINISTRATOR PASSWORD.
+More Info Any IP address can remotely manage e the router.
 Only this IP address can remotely manage the router > - Remote Access Port > 8080